Sultanate of Brunei (1368–1888)

-The Sultanate of Brunei (Jawi: كسلطانن بروني) or simply Brunei (/bruːˈnaɪ/ broo-NY), also known as the Bruneian Empire, was a Malay sultanate centered around Brunei on the northern coast of Borneo in Southeast Asia.
+The Sultanate of Brunei (Kesultanan Brunei, Jawi: كسلطانن بروني) or simply Brunei (/bruːˈnaɪ/ broo-NY), also known as the Bruneian Empire, was a Malay sultanate centered around Brunei on the northern coast of Borneo in Southeast Asia.
 Brunei became a sovereign state around the 15th century, when it substantially expanded after the fall of Malacca to the Portuguese, extending throughout coastal areas of Borneo and the Philippines, before it declined in the 17th and 18th centuries.
 It became a British protectorate in the 19th century.

 Historiography

 The limited evidence from contemporary sources poses a challenge in understanding the history of the early Bruneian Sultanate.
 No local or indigenous sources exist to provide evidence for this.
 As a result, Chinese texts have been relied on to construct the history of early Brunei.
 Boni in Chinese sources most likely refers to Western Borneo, while Poli (婆利), probably located in the Aceh region in Sumatra, is claimed by local authorities to refer to Brunei as well.